 In the United States, if non-compliant wood is discovered as part of a shipment, the first response to the importer will be from the USDA, in the form of an Emergency Action Notice.
 The notice will outline the steps that must be taken regarding the materials, up to the immediate re-export of any quarantined wood and its associated cargo.
-Customs and Border Protection has also increased the issuance penalties, up to the value of the cargo shipped in/on the non-compliant wood.
-For exports from the U.S., other countries will require the immediate segregation and destruction of any offending material and will hold the release of the cargo shipment until all control measures (treatment, destruction or re-export) have been completed, resulting in potential storage charges, handling or freight charges borne at the expense of the importer.
+In addition, Customs and Border Protection has increased the potential penalties up to the value of the cargo shipped in/on the non-compliant wood.

-RESOURCES:
+Other countries will require the immediate segregation and destruction of any offending material for U.S. export cargo.
+In addition, they will hold the release of the cargo shipment until all control measures (treatment, destruction, or re-export) have been completed, resulting in potential storage charges, handling or freight charges borne at the expense of the importer.

-Wood Packaging Materials FAQ's (USDA)
+RESOURCES

-Guidelines for Penalties for Non-Compliant WPM (CBP)
+Wood Packaging Materials FAQ (USDA-APHIS)

-Adopted Standards for ISPMs (IPPC)
+Guidelines for Liquidated Damages and Penalties for Non-Compliant Wood Packaging Material (WPM) (CBP)

-Countries Requiring ISPM-15 (USDA)
+Regulation of Wood Packaging Material in International Trade (International Plant Protection Convention)